Some great examples

 It is one of the palettes introduced in a paper by Kindlmann et al. .
 The authors created their palettes with a technique they call luminance controlled interpolation.
 They explain it in this online presentation.
 However they used different palettes (their isoluminant rainbow, and their heated body) so if you find it confusing I recommend you look at the paper first.
 Indeed, this is a good read if you are interested in colormap generation techniques; it is one of the papers that encouraged me to develop the methodology for my cube law rainbow, which I will introduce in an upcoming post.

-This is how I understand their method to create the palette: they mapped six pure-hue rainbow colors (magenta, blue, cyan, green, yellow, and red) in HSL space, and adjusted the quantitative L value (which they incorrectly refer to as luminance rather than lightness) to ‘match’ that of six control points evenly spaced along the gray scale palette.
+This is how I understand their method to create the palette: they mapped six pure-hue rainbow colors (magenta, blue, cyan, green, yellow, and red) in HSL space, and adjusted the Luminance by changing the HSL Lightness value to ‘match’ that of six control points evenly spaced along the gray scale palette.
 After that, they interpolated linearly along the L axis between 0 and 1 using the equation presented in the paper.

 CIE Lab linear L* rainbow palette